KittyGiraudel/site/_posts/2014-03-31-getting-the-most-out-of-sass-placeholders.md

 It's a shame we have to hack around the syntax in order to get the best from Sass placeholders.
 Hopefully cross-scope extending will save us from doing such nasty things whenever it comes live.

 In any case, this looks like a robust way to get the most from both mixins and placeholders.
-Hope you like it guys!
+Hope you like it people!